ohscar/rmalloc/doc/paper/method.rst

 What are the space and time requirements of Jeff compared to other popular allocators?
 Is Jeff a viable alternative to other popular allocators in real-world situations?

-I aim to answer these questions in the report in chapter :ref:`chapter-results` where I display both graphs and runtime numbers, and in chapter :ref:`chapter-conclusions` where I assemble the results from the allocators I've measured.
+I aim to answer these questions in the report in Chapter :ref:`chapter-results` where I display both graphs and runtime numbers, and in Chapter :ref:`chapter-conclusion` where I assemble the results from the allocators I've measured.

 Development Environment
 =========================